 The main principles of international reserves management are safety, liquidity and profitability.

-The other component of the reserves, formed on the basis of the Ministry of Finance funds, foreign currency swaps in the domestic market, allocated foreign currency reserve requirements, IMF membership and other assets owned by other legal persons, is managed by the CNB according to the foreign currency liabilities assumed, the aim being to ensure protection against currency and interest rate risks.
+The other component of the reserves, formed on the basis of the Ministry of Finance funds, foreign currency swaps in the domestic market, allocated foreign currency reserve requirements, IMF membership and other assets owned by other legal persons, is managed by the CNB according to the foreign currency obligations assumed, the aim being to ensure protection against currency and interest rate risks.

 Results of foreign currency portfolio management

-CNB portfolios are divided into held-for-trading portfolios, investment portfolios and assets managed by external manager.
+CNB portfolios are divided into held-for-trading portfolios, investment portfolios and assets managed by external managers.
 Held-for-trading portfolios are denominated in euro and US dollars and are used primarily for daily liquidity maintenance, while the main purpose of the investment portfolio is the maintenance of stable income in the long run.

-As held-for-trading portfolios are used for daily foreign currency liquidity maintenance their average remaining term to maturity is short so as to limit the risk of change in interest rates.
+As held-for-trading portfolios are used for foreign currency liquidity maintenance their average remaining term to maturity is short so as to limit the risk of change in interest rates.

 An investment portfolio is a portfolio consisting of bonds with long remaining term to maturity so as to use the steepness of the yield curve and higher interest rates for longer maturities.
-The main purpose of this portfolio is to provide a relatively stable source of long-term income.
+The main purpose of this portfolio is to provide a relatively stable source of longer-term income.

 Assets managed by an international financial institution provide additional diversification and exchange of expertise in international financial investment management.